lucky-sideburn/kubeinvaders/README.md

 Launch the demo at this link: https://kubeinvaders.platformengineering.it/

-The teams at Platform Engineering (https://platformengineering.it/) and DevOps Tribe (https://devopstribe.it/) back this project.
+The teams at Platform Engineering (https://platformengineering.it/) and GDT - Garanti Del Talento ([https://www.garantideltalento.it/](https://www.garantideltalento.it)) back this project.
 They provide enterprise-grade features and SRE experts to help customers verify the resilience of their Kubernetes infrastructure.

 Here are the slides (https://www.slideshare.net/EugenioMarzo/kubeinvaders-chaos-engineering-practices-for-kubernetes1pdf) from the Chaos Engineering speech I prepared for FOSDEM 2023.
 Unfortunately, I couldn't be present at my talk, but I still wanted to share them with the community."